 Which Accountability Do You Mean, Anyway?
 And Whose?

 Workplaces — and the work itself — are often so complex that responsibility for work product is shared, and not everyone is committed to or adept at sharing.
-So when people ask who will be held accountable for an outcome, or who “owns” an issue, they’re expressing concern that a successful outcome isn’t likely and that the roles and responsibilities aren’t clear enough.
+So when people ask who will be held accountable for an outcome, or who “owns” an issue, they’re expressing concern that the roles and responsibilities aren’t clear enough and that a successful outcome isn’t likely.

 Part of the challenge is that accountability itself isn’t a monolith.
 Before you can hold anyone to it, you’ve got to determine which kind of accountability you’re talking about.
 In its simplest form, if your thinking is accurate, your implementation works, and your word is good, no one raises the issue of accountability.
 But if accountability is a topic of discussion, that means one or more of those crucial aspects may be missing:

 - Accountability for decision-making, strategy, or planning.
-Who’s responsible for defining the goals, requirements, and desired outcomes, and for determining what’s supposed to happen?
+Who defines the goals, requirements, and desired outcomes, and determines what’s supposed to happen?

 - Accountability for implementation, execution, or operations may reside with a completely different workgroup that determines how the stuff gets done.